 There are seismic shifts occurring left, right, and center in the venture capital industry.
 Deal numbers and dollar volumes are breaking records and the industry is becoming even more competitive.
 Venture capitalists are eagerly searching for new ways to differentiate from the masses.

 No longer can venture capitalists survive merely be writing big checks.
 In fact, according to research by Wharton management professor David Hsu, less than half of startups accept the best financial offer when raising capital.
-In order to attract and recruit the most lucrative talent, venture capitalists will need to acquire a new skill set, one that might not be entirely intuitive.
+In order to differentiate themselves, venture capitalists have doubled down on acquiring new skills and fostering their existing relationships to grow their network.
+To attract and recruit the most lucrative talent, venture capitalists will need to acquire a new skill set, one that might not be entirely intuitive.

 1. A Brand Creator